timlardner/PhD-Thesis/README.md

-# PhD-Thesis
+# PhD Thesis
 New Algorithms for Ultrasonic Non-Destructive Evaluation

 TeX source for my PhD thesis.
-Building the .pdf is left as an exercise to the reader (build with PDFLaTeX and BibTeX).
+Building the .pdf is left as an exercise for the reader (build with PDFLaTeX and BibTeX).